chapter eight

 - Building your own wait-free data structures

 In the previous chapter, we explored typical sources of redundant work and strategies to eliminate them, thereby reducing latency.
-However, optimizing CPU usage alone may only sometimes suffice to meet stringent latency requirements.
-In such cases, leveraging the parallelism offered by multiple CPUs becomes crucial.
-If your application allows for data partitioning—a technique discussed in Chapter 5 that involves dividing data into independent chunks—you can scale your performance by adding more CPUs.
+However, optimizing the use of a single CPU will only sometimes suffice to meet stringent latency requirements.
+In such cases, using the parallelism offered by multiple CPUs becomes crucial.
+If your application allows for data partitioning—a technique discussed in chapter 5 that involves dividing data into independent chunks—you can scale your performance by adding more CPUs.
 This approach can significantly optimize latency in many use cases and workloads.